carsales/pyheif/README.md

 ## Usage

+### Read the primary image of a HEIF encoded file

-The `pyheif.read(path_or_bytes)` function can be used to read a HEIF encoded file.
+The `pyheif.read(path_or_bytes)` function can be used to read the primary image of a HEIF encoded file.
 It can be passed any of the following:

 * A string path to a file on disk
 * A `pathlib.Path` path object